swiss-ai-center/a-guide-to-mlops/docs/part-4-monitor-and-maintain/chapter-45-review-drift-alerts-and-decide-on-action.md

 !!! abstract "Take away"

+    - **A drift alert is a review ticket, not an automatic action**: the issue preserves the exact scores and a dashboard link so a human can decide what to do next.
+    - **False positives are fixed by tuning thresholds**: `src/monitor.py` keeps thresholds, methods, and report generation in one place, so a threshold change propagates to both the dashboard and the CI/CD alert.
     - **Rollback is only possible because every artifact is versioned**: Git tracks the code, DVC tracks the model and data, and the container registry tracks every deployable image.
     - **Kubernetes rollout undo is the fastest operational shortcut**: it reverts to the previous pod revision without touching the registry, but it only works if that revision is still in the cluster's rollout history.
     - **The Git/DVC rollback is the canonical recovery**: it restores the source of truth and lets the CI/CD pipeline redeploy the old version cleanly.
-    - **Fast recovery and canonical recovery are complementary**: use `kubectl rollout undo` to stop the bleeding, then use Git/DVC to keep the system consistent.
+    - **Real new distributions need retraining, not rollback**: when drift is a signal of legitimate new data, the right action is to label it and retrain the model in Part 5.
+    - **Close the issue when the decision is executed**: the alerting script skips creation while an open drift-alert issue exists, so a stale issue blocks future alerts.

 ## State of the MLOps process